nextbreakpoint/common/README.md

 # Try 2.0.0

-Try implements a functional API for handling checked and unchecked exceptions.
+Try implements a monad for handling checked and unchecked exceptions.

+If you are familiar with Stream and Optional classes in Java 8, you will find Try very useful.

+    Version 2.x is not backward compatible with versions 1.x.

+Version 2.x introduces a new lazy execution, so the callable is executed only when one of the terminal operations is invoked.
+The terminal operations are represented by all not static methods which not return a subclass of Try.

+The interesting consequence of this behaviour is that you can execute multiple times the same callable.
+You can store any instance of Try and reuse it many times to perform the same operations.

 ## Better exceptions handling

-If you are familiar with Stream and Optional classes in Java 8, you will find Try very useful.

 A typical fragment of code for handling exceptions in Java looks like: